rcz777-cell/glitch-hello-node/README.md

 # Hello Node!

 This project includes a Node.js server script and a web page that connects to it.
-The front-end page presents form the visitor can use to submit a color name, sending the submitted value to the back-end API running on the server.
-The server API returns info to the page that allows it to update the display with the chosen color. 🎨
+The front-end page presents a form the visitor can use to submit a color name, sending the submitted value to the back-end API running on the server.
+The server returns info to the page that allows it to update the display with the chosen color. 🎨

 [Node.js](https://nodejs.org/en/about/) is a popular runtime that lets you run server-side JavaScript.
 This project uses the [Fastify](https://www.fastify.io/) framework to explore basic templating with [Handlebars](https://handlebarsjs.com/).